Vegetarian Sweet Potato Taquitos

 To serve, place the warm taquitos on a serving plate and spoon guacamole on the top the drizzle the sour cream over.
 Sprinkle with the queso fresco, pomegranate seeds and pumpkin seeds.

-How to Bake Sweet Potato Taquitos
+How to Sweet Potato Taquitos

-How to Reheat Taquitos
+How to Store Sweet Potato Taquitos

 side view of sweet potato filled taquitos.